dsvictor94/pt-estruturado/README.md

 Why?
 ====

-Português estruturado is an commun pseudo language used in universets at Brasil to introduse Computter Engenner.
+Português estruturado is an common pseudocode used in universities at Brasil to introduce computer engineering.
-To herp studants undentunds better what happen with yours algorthimons this interpreter was write.
+To help studients understands better what happen with yours algorthimons was written this interpreter.

 Portugues estruturado syntax
 ============================